Laboratory analysis of cosmetic PFAS

-PFAS, or per- and polyfluoroalkyl substances, have become a major public and environmental health issue.
+PFAS, or per- and polyfluoroalkyl substances, have become a major public health and environmental issue.

-These chemical compounds, nicknamed “eternal pollutants,” are found in a multitude of everyday products, including cosmetics .
+These chemical compounds, nicknamed "eternal pollutants", are found in a multitude of everyday products, including cosmetics .

 1. What are PFAS?